AVSLab/basilisk/docs/source/Support/bskKnownIssues.rst

 -----------------
 - The fuel tank models have become classes and python simulation code using tank modules need to be updated.
 See :ref:`fueltank` or :ref:`scenarioFuelSlosh` for further documentation.
+- The CI test builds starting failing running the `gtest` unit test suite with the error ``CMake Error: Unknown argument: --gtest_output``.
+The current release fixes this issue.

 Version 2.3.0